26th November, 2025

 5. Put the heating on

-Workplace heating such as fixed or portable heaters should be considered, especially in rest areas where workers come to warm up.
+If you are out in the cold for most of the day, you need a place to get warm.
+Workplace heating, such as fixed or portable heaters, should be considered, especially in rest areas where workers come to warm up.

 Rest areas should always be at a reasonable temperature, especially if the work area is cold.
-This is good for workers health, and productivity, because if you get too cold, you won't be able to do your best work.
+This is good for worker health and productivity, because if you get too cold, you won't be able to do your best work.

 It is important to allow your body to warm up to a reasonable and comfortable temperature.